cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 The Polish and the Spanish program has all its menus and dialogs translated.
 The PDF files are still added in English.
-The Polsih version has translated the exhaustive online help;
+The Polish version has translated the exhaustive online help;
 the Spanish version adds the English online help.

 For each supported language CrypTool 1.4.30 comes with an extra installation